 AGREEMENT

-This Collective Bargaining Agreement (this “Agreement”) is made by and between Balfour Beatty Communities, LLC, an individual employer and owner/operator of the Northern Group military family housing privatization project through a joint venture with the Department of the Air Force, a branch of the United States Department of Defense, located on Mountain Home Air Force Base (the “Base”), and Local Union No. 291, I.B.E.W., effective as of __________2014.
+This Collective Bargaining Agreement (this “Agreement”) is made by and between Balfour Beatty Communities, LLC, an individual employer and owner/operator of the Northern Group military family housing privatization project through a joint venture with the Department of the Air Force, a branch of the United States Department of Defense, located on Mountain Home Air Force Base (the “Base”), and Local Union No. 291, I.B.E.W., effective as the date of execution by both parties.

 As used hereinafter in this Agreement, the term “Employer” or “Company” shall mean Balfour Beatty Communities, LLC and the term “Union” shall mean Local Union No. 291, I.B.E.W.